bglasford1/AgcBlockIIComputer/README.md

     3) creating hardware diagrams and
     4) building the actual hardware.

 The overall design is contained in the Wiki pages.
-The software simulator and hardware diagrams are contained within the code section.
+The hardware based simulator and hardware diagrams are contained within the code section.

 A test program named Test.agc was created to test the more complex instructions such as multiply and divide.
 The output